 Here's A Vertical Blind Tip

-Verticals are still a good choice for sliders or patio doors, and you do have alternatives.
+Vertical blinds are indeed a good option for sliders or patio doors, and there are many other options.
 Before we discuss alternatives, there is one feature on a vertical I want to make you aware of; that is opposite stack.

 For example, on your patio door, say you want to stack the vanes on the left when drawn open but because of a table, it's difficult to get in to the left corner to operate them.
 In this case, you would want to get a stack left with reverse draw, meaning it stacks to the left with your controls on the right making life a little easier.